Gallery-of-Kaeon/Kaeon-FUSION/README.md

 and use Kaeon FUSION with the standard interface as a scripting langauge.
 You can automate builds and manage assets using scripts written with the standard interface.
 And you can even build a website to market your game using an interface that generates HTML and CSS.
-Never once would you have to use more than ONE syntax or environment, and the skillsets of your entire team would be transferable.
+Never once would you have to use more than one syntax or environment, and the skillsets of your entire team would be transferable.

 ### The documentation describes four different things: ONE, ONE+, FUSION, and Kaeon FUSION.
 What's that about?